Best Credit Cards In Malaysia 2023

 - AEON BiG Visa Gold

 What is a credit card?

-It is a payment instrument that you can use to purchase something instead of using cash.
-In theory, when you pay for something using a card, that amount is owed from the bank and needs to be paid back.
+A credit card is a payment instrument that you can use to purchase something instead of using cash.
+In theory, when you pay for something using a credit card, that amount is owed from the bank and needs to be paid back.

-A credit card is designed to meet various income levels, from the entry-level (sometimes referred to as Gold), mid-range (Platinum), and high-income (e.g. Infinite, Premier, Signature).
+It is designed to meet various income levels, from the entry-level which is sometimes referred to as Gold, to mid-range known as Platinum, and high-income such as Infinite, Premier, and Signature.

 How does a credit card work?

 Think of it like a fast loan that you can pay back when your salary kicks in.
 To understand more about how it works, let’s take a look at the basic features such as follows: